 Side/Lot activates the exterior of the Evanston Art Center with public art and time-based media programming including sculpture, video, performance and dance.
-Our curitorial mission is to support experimental contemporary art projects by artists in Evanston and our region, in an effort to highlight and connect artists with contemprary art practices in our community.
+Our curatorial mission is to support experimental contemporary art projects by artists in Evanston and our region, in an effort to highlight and connect artists with contemporary art practices in our community.

 DOODLE IRL: Julia Arredondo

 Being heavily influenced by punk culture and street style, I approach large-scale surfaces (like a mural wall) the same way I approach decorating punk jackets and designing zine layouts.
 A mixture of DIY-style graphics, personal iconography based loosely on doodles, and the physicality of cutting and pasting culminate playfully in this mural titled "Doodle IRL."
 Recently, Virgil Abloh moved the Louis Vuitton pop-up into a town that was covered in an all-over pattern with the company's signature logo.
 This is my response to the spectable of the all-over patterned building, but in my own style.
 Wheatpaste, with its history in countercultural graffiti and guerrilla art, was used to facilitate this mural.
 Large-scale Xerox printouts were pieced together and pasted with wheatpaste to create a loose backdrop for skate videos, selfies and however the public chooses to interact with the piece.

 Julia Arredondo is an artist / writer / entrepreneur currently living in Chicago.
 Originally for Corpus Christi, Texas; Julia explores the crossroads between art, spirituality and business.
 Julia founded independent publishing entities, Vice Versa Press and Curandera Press, and is currently pursuing her MFA at Columbia College.

 EXPERIMENTAL FILM FESTIVAL: CALL FOR SUBMISSIONS